NeuroDesk/neurocontainers/recipes/deepretinotopy/README.md

 ----------------------------------
-## deepretinotopy/1.0.0 ##
+## deepretinotopy/1.0.1 ##

-This container has FreeSurfer 7.1.1, Connectome Workbench, Pytorch 1.6, and Torch geometric 1.6.3.
-These packages are required for data preparation and retinotopic maps generation using deepRetinotopy.
+This container has FreeSurfer 7.1.1, Connectome Workbench, PyTorch 1.6, PyTorch geometric 1.6.3, and CUDA 10.2.
+These packages are required for data preparation, model training, and inference.

 Example:
 ```